films

 Still falling for “The Fall”

-After my 4th viewing of this amazing film, I decided to put it up there with all the timeless romantic classics I’ve purchased, The Wizard of Oz, Wuthering Heights, Casablanca, The Time Machine (2 versions) etc. I suggest if you are the least bit interested, watch the film first, don’t read anything about it, then return here.
-I’ve included links to other well written reviews and a few other tidbits.
+After my 4th viewing of this amazing movie, I elevated it up there with all the timeless classics I adored over the years, Wuthering Heights, Casablanca, and The Time Machine (both versions) .
+If you are interested, watch the film first, Only if you can find it.
+It has disappeared!
+I’ve included links to other well-written reviews plus a few other tidbits.

 You really must read Roger Ebert’s review.
-It’s worth some background on the mind-boggling sets and locations, including Tarsem giving an entire city Jodhpur, already “the blue city” – free blue paint in order to enhance the film.
+It’s worth some background on the mind-boggling sets and locations, including Tarsem giving the entire city of Jodhpur, already “the blue city” – free blue paint to enhance the aerial views.
+Reviews are all over the map.
+I agree with Roger.
+I loved it.

-Ebert’s short review and interview with Tarsem: Ebert\’s review
+Ebert’s short review and interview with Tarsem: Ebert review

 Gorgeous still photos + trailers:

-This blog-site did a nice job compiling several film locations with photos: I was surprised where the hospital was actually located.
-(L.A.?. nope.)
+This blog site did a nice job compiling several film locations with photos: I was surprised where the hospital was.
+(L.A.?
+Nope.)

 locations used in The Fall